jjunhu/Pomodoro-To-Do/README.md

 # Trackmodoro

 ## Disclaimer
-This project was conducted as my first Java based application.
+This project was conducted as my first application in Java.

 ## A *Day-in-the-life* Tracker